 Check our deep microwave cleaning guide for more tips.

 Using this method is about as dull and boring as a white crayon, but it’s eco-friendly and works like a charm.
 Wet your sink and gently sprinkle baking soda across its surface.
 The soda will start to dissolve, so let it sit for a minute.
 Once it’s done, simply wipe off the mixture with a sponge and rinse.
+We have a more detailed, step-by-step guide here.

-However, baking soda is a base, which neutralises the acid.
 If you want to disinfect the sink, mix 1:1 white vinegar and lemon juice in a spray bottle and apply it.
 Studies show this mixture reduces pathogens to undetectable levels.
 If you’re looking for a way to kill germs, this is it.
 Side note: There is no evidence this mixture is strong enough to kill viruses.
 If that’s what you’re after, you may need to look at stronger disinfectants or even book a professional antiviral sanitisation service.

 You can easily clean your oven using an oven cleaner or an all-purpose cleaner.
 However, if you want to use a more natural approach, you can substitute the cleaner with baking soda and white vinegar.
 Here’s how.